-Fact: Heroin is a deadly, highly-addictive drug no matter how it is ingested into the body.
+Fact: Heroin is a deadly, highly-addictive drug, regardless how it is used.

 Fact: For many years a large percentage of heroin users were aged 30 or older, but that number is changing.

-Heroin users are beginning to skew younger -and the average age of heroin users is now 21 years old.
-As heroin users get younger and younger, education about the dangers of the drug becomes more important, and needs to be introduced at a younger age.
+Heroin users are beginning to skew younger, despite the research indicating that 8 out of 10 teens think heroin use is “very risky.”Recent trends indicate that heroin use is increasing for young adults 18 years of age and older.
+As heroin users get younger and younger, education about the dangers of the drug becomes more important, and needs to be introduced at a younger age.2

 Fact: Over the years, there has been a backlash against the most popular form of heroin addiction treatment, methadone.

-Fact: As dangerous as heroin is, and as addictive as it can be, individually do NOT become addicted to the drug after a single use.
+Fact: While heroin is considered to be the most addictive street drug, users do NOT typically become addicted to the drug after a single use.

-Myth: Abstinence is an appropriate treatment for Heroin addiction
+Myth: Abstinence is an appropriate treatment option for heroin addiction.

 Fact: As much as a heroin addict may want to quit using, the fact is that very few individuals can quit on their own accord.

-Fact: Heroin rehab programs are not created equal.
+Fact: Heroin rehab programs are not all equally effective.

-Michael’s House offers high-quality care for those struggling with heroin addiction, and their families.
-For those who are serious about turning their lives back in the right direction, Michael’s House is the answer.
+Michael’s House offers high-quality care for individuals struggling with heroin addiction.
+We also offer support to their families.
+For those who are serious about turning their lives around, Michael’s House offers a resounding answer: “Yes, you can!”

 Speak with an Admissions Coordinator 877-345-8494